JacindaPangaribuan/JacindaPangaribuan_T1A2/README.md

 The target audience of the portfolio website is a prospective employer looking to engage a developer.

 ### Tech Stack
-The Tech Stack used are HTML and CSS.
+The Tech Stack includes:
-The deployment platform used is Netlify.
+* Programming languages; HTML5 and CSS
+* Deployment platform; Netlify
+* Source control; Github
+* Wireframes and sitemap; Balsamiq